vksinghh25/node-redis-pub-sub/README.md

 # node-redis-pub-sub
 A Node project that uses Redis for Pub-Sub and Subscriber code.

+1. Run 'npm install'

-1. Run redis-server locally.
+2. Run redis-server locally.

-2. npm nodemon server.js.
+3. npm nodemon server.js.

-3. In different shells, 'node subscriber.js'.
+4. In different shells, 'node subscriber.js'.
 See Updates.